What is on-page SEO?

 Each page on a website should contain unique, informative content, internal links and be fully optimised.

 With an expert eye, I research key terms that the business could rank for, and develop pages around the term, being careful not to keyword stuff or use black hat tactics.Let's talk

-Page content is so important for seach engine optimisation.
+Page content mandatory in search engine optimisation.
 Write worthy content for each and every web page.
 Provide valuable information beyond the sale.
 When minimal words are included a page it is unlikely to be ranked well.
 Aim for over 600 words and make the site truly informative.

 Make your page easy to read that a visitor can find the information they are looking for instantly.
 Google rewards good content, written well with good grammar, that can be found fast.
 Make it so appealing that it worth linking to.